loda-lang/loda-programs/programs/oeis/list2.md

 * [A243860](http://oeis.org/A243860) ([L17 program](243/A243860.asm)): 2^(n+1) - (n-1)^2.
 * [A243883](http://oeis.org/A243883) ([L27 program](243/A243883.asm)): Numerator of circle radius r(n) at constant unit length sagitta and chord length = n.
 * [A243903](http://oeis.org/A243903) ([L10 program](243/A243903.asm)): Numbers n such that (number of primes <= n) is greater than or equal to (number of semiprimes <= n).
+* [A243989](http://oeis.org/A243989) ([L108 program](243/A243989.asm)): Rounded down ratio of a lune area and a unit circle one, the lune is bounded by two unit circles whose centers are separated by a distance 1/n.
 * [A244040](http://oeis.org/A244040) ([L15 program](244/A244040.asm)): Sum of digits of n in fractional base 3/2.
 * [A244048](http://oeis.org/A244048) ([L11 program](244/A244048.asm)): Antisigma(n) minus the sum of remainders of n mod k, for k = 1,2,3,...,n.
 * [A244049](http://oeis.org/A244049) ([L09 program](244/A244049.asm)): Sum of all proper divisors of all positive integers <= n.